Experience-Monks/three-bmfont-text/README.md

 A filtered set from `geometry.layout.glyphs` intended to align with the vertex data being used by the underlying BufferAttributes.

 This is an array of `{ line, position, index, data }` objects, [see here](https://github.com/Jam3/layout-bmfont-text#layoutglyphs).
-For example, this could be used to add a new BufferAttribuet for `line` offset.
+For example, this could be used to add a new BufferAttribute for `line` offset.

 ## Demos